-The reason for utilizing operator user-specific identities in the 3GPP network is to allow the operator to charge and provide service differentiation based on the user identifier.
+The reason for utilizing operator device-specific identities in the 3GPP network is to allow the operator to provide different QoS levels, charge and provide service differentiation based on the device identifier.

 A goal of this work is to enable the non-3GPP devices to be identified and to use only the subscription of the UE or RG to access the 5GC.

-Support for associating an identifier with traffic of a UE may enable charging and service differentiation by an RG’s home network operator for users whose non-3GPP device(s) connect to the 5GC via the RG.
+Support for associating an identifier with traffic of a UE may enable charging and service differentiation by an RG’s home network operator for non-3GPP device(s) that connect to the 5GC via the RG.

 NOTE: Charging is in the remit of SA WG5.